 Graphics

-The graphics are decent, but definitely not as good as the software reviewed above.
+The graphics are decent, but definitely not as good as software like WGT or E6 CONNECT.
 You also have to consider the fact that modes like “fairy tale golf” will have graphical elements that are unconventional and unrealistic.

 Requirements

-Then you’ll need a license to the software — you can pay an annual or one-time fee (currently more than $300).
-There are also 13 course packs you can purchase.
+Then you’ll need a license to the software — you can pay an annual fee (less than $600) to unlock all features, and pay an additional fee to access the course library.

 Buying Guide